Mork and Mindy: The Story

 pull off imitating their respective roles very well indeed.
 Not once did I

-think to myself 'Whose that supposed to be?' or 'That's not right!'; because
+think to myself, 'Who is that supposed to be?' or 'That's not right!', because

 they all captured the essence of the characters that they were supposed to

 portray.
-Moreover, the underling 'message' that this movie is trying to convey -- one relating to knowing what you want to do, rather than presuming that you
+What's more, the underlying 'message' that this movie is trying to convey -- one relating to knowing what you want to do, rather than presuming that you

 know what you want to do -- is a very valid message to express.

 Granted, 'The Unauthorised Story of Mork and Mindy' isn't the best film I have ever seen.
-However, in the same breath, it is far from being the worst either.
-I personally like to think of it as a film well worth watching if you are a fan of Robin, bio-pics, seventies television, and jovial narratives.
-Wouldn't you agree pre-selected YouTube clip?
+But in the same breath, it is far from being the worst, either.
+I personally like to think of it as a film well worth watching, but only if you're a fan of Robin, biopics, seventies television, and jovial narratives.
+Wouldn't you agree, pre-selected YouTube clip?

 Ha!
 What a clown.